AlexisChevalier/docker-multi-daemon/README.md

-# docker-multi-daemon
+# docker-multi-daemon-osx

-Simple tool to enable docker usage through multiple daemons
+Simple tool to enable docker usage through multiple daemons on an OSX host

 ### Usage